They question everything, cause chaos – and might just steer your team to its very best work. Meet the workplace rebel…

-Some workplaces embrace them – though arguably more find them a management challenge: those brilliantly awkward people who cause chaos in the workplace because they are hell-bent on questioning the status quo and trying something different.
+Some workplaces embrace them – though arguably more find them a management challenge.
+I’m talking about those brilliantly awkward people who cause chaos in the workplace because they are hell-bent on questioning the status quo and trying something different.

 These rebels can be found in all works of life – think of the accolades that Tarantino won back when Reservoir Dogs and Pulp Fiction were released; and of course Banksy who this week has literally torn up the rule book (and the painting) by doing the seemingly unthinkable.